joonhocho/notil/README.md

 # notil
-Small utility library to be used in Node.js.
-Requires node packages.
+Small utility library written in TypeScript to be used in Node.js environment using Node packages.